-Himmler, Seyss-Inquart and Rauter decided to set an example: the first roundup against Jews became a fact.
-On Saturday afternoon, February 22, 1941, a column of German trucks appeared near Waterlooplein.
+Himmler, Seyss-Inquart and Rauter decided to set an example: the first round-up against Jews became a fact.
+On Saturday afternoon, 22 February 1941, a column of German trucks appeared near Waterlooplein.
 The area was completely cordoned off.
-Young Jewish men were ruthlessly herded together on Jonas Daniël Meijerplein,in Amsterdam.
-Also on the following day many Jewish men were arrested.
-A total of 427 Jews between the ages of twenty and thirty-five were deported to the Schoorl camp.
+Young Jewish men were ruthlessly herded together on Jonas Daniël Meijerplein, in Amsterdam.
+On the following day, many Jewish men were arrested.
+A total of 427 Jews between the ages of twenty and thirty-five were deported to the Schoorl Camp.

-It wasn’t enough to just round them up and deport them.
-The Nazis also felt the need to humiliate at least one of the young men.
-One German M.P.
-(Grüne Polizei) is seen to be dealing a blow in a man’s face.
-In front of his friends and family.
+It wasn’t enough to round them up and deport them.
+The Nazis felt the need to humiliate at least one of the young men.
+One German, M.P.
+Grüne Polizei, was seen dealing a blow in a man’s face in front of his friends and family.

-The men captured during the round up were transported in an army truck to the concentration camp Schoorl.
-The group of 427 people only stayed for four days after which they were deported to Buchenwald, where in June 1941 they were subsequently deported to Mauthausen concentration camp.
-Only two of this group survived the war.
+The men captured during the round-up were transported in an army truck to the Concentration Camp Schoorl.
+The group of 427 people only stayed four days and then they were deported to Buchenwald.
+Then in June 1941, they were subsequently deported to Mauthausen Concentration Camp.
+Only two of these groups survived the war.

-It wasn’t enough for the Nazis to be cruel, they also had to humiliate.
+It wasn’t enough for the Nazis to be cruel—they had to humiliate them.